pajicadvance/cherry-on-top/README.md

 ### Creeper explosion drops all items

 Makes creeper explosions drop every destroyed block instead of only dropping some of them.

-### Drop more XP on death

-Changes the amount of experience that the player drops on death to a percentage of the total experience they had (80% by default).

 ### Disable shulker duplication